Start A Component Fund

 Example: You might create a fund to support projects that provide affordable housing for low-income families.
 You can support different organizations each year as long as they fulfill the goals of your fund.

 A fund created to support the management of a specific charitable project.
 The Foundation manages all administrative tasks which allows the fund-owners to spend their time serving a mission.

-Example: A group of donors want to raise money to build a patio at the place department and install a grill so police officers have a nice place to eat outside.
+Example: A group of donors want to raise money to build a patio at the police department and install a grill so police officers have a nice place to eat outside.
 The foundation acts as the back office while the group of charitably minded individuals focus on filling the need.

 The foundation can also help you reach your charitable goals in other ways by providing planning and offering other tailored fund choices.

 ** The BCF does not permit grants from funds to political organization or campaigns.
 No gift/grant can be made where goods or services are received in return for said gift.
 The BCF board has variance power over all funds in the Foundation.